-COVID: In response to COVID-19, the following practices are in place to maintain your learning environment, to enhance the safety of our in-classroom interactions, and to further the health and safety of our neighbors, our loved ones, and ourselves.
-If you are sick, stay home and self-quarantine.
+Illness: In the event you are not feeling well, the following practices are in place to maintain your learning environment, to enhance the safety of our in-classroom interactions, and to further the health and safety of our neighbors, our loved ones, and ourselves.
+If you are sick, stay home.
 Please call your primary care provider if you are ill and need immediate care or the UF Student Health Care Center at (352) 392-1161.
 Course materials will be provided to you with an excused absence, and you will be given a reasonable amount of time to make up work.